Madagascar Tours4 tours available

 14 days from Antananarivo to Antananarivo

-An island of gold-sand beaches lined with swaying palm trees, diverse topographical wonders that combine to house incredible arrays of endemic flora… Read more
+Madagascar is an island of gold-sand beaches lined with swaying palm trees, diverse topographical wonders that combine to house incredible arrays of… Read more

 22 days from Mahe to Moroni

-Indian Ocean Island Group Tours like no other!
 Imagine brilliantly bright, turquoise waters lapping on a shore of pristine white, powder-like sand.
-A… Read more
+A place where island chains spread out like… Read more

 TZ2 Tanzania & Madagascar Tour

 A special treat before we head into the heart of Tanzania on this 27-day, adventure-packed tour, we have time to explore Kenya's capital, Nairobi, a… Read more

 Madagascar, an island country set in the stunningly blue waters of the Indian Ocean, is a country with diverse topographical wonders, tribal cultures and endemic flora and fauna.
 It is possible to go from rainforest to desert in just 300 km (186 miles) and with 5000 km (3100 miles) of coastline encircling the nation, that island mentality is hard to escape.

 The prehistoric break ups of the supercontinents, as well as subsequent breakups of land and movements of landmasses millions of years ago, meant that Madagascar has developed in isolation.

 In the eastern areas of Madagascar, lowlands and tropical forests exist.
 The dense rainforests of Analamazaotra Special Reserve, a mist-enshrouded rain forest, create an awesome spectacle in the early morning.